Acupuncture Carina

 What is the Acupuncture Evidence Project?

-What is the difference between acupuncture and dry needling?
+What is the distinction between acupuncture & dry needling?

 Acupuncturist – Chinese Medicine | Dry Needling |

-Minimum 4 Year Bachelor Degree | 48-72-Hour Course |
+Minimum 4 Year Bachelor Degree | Course takes 48 to 72 hours |

-Chinese Medicine Board Australian (CMBA) Registered practitioners | No Registration required-therefore minimum competence standards may or may not be applied. |
+Chinese Medicine Board Australian (CMBA) Registered practitioners | Minimum competence standards are observed as registration is not required. |

-A holistic treatment – This treatment ensures that the affected area and the entire system are given the same attention.
-Based on a system that dates back over 2000 years ago. | Treats the affected area only, in a deliberately painful manner, to force the muscle to release… By beating it into submission. |
+A Holistic practise – This includes treating the affected area as well as the larger system that governs it.
+Based on a 2000 year old system. | Treats the affected area only, in a deliberately painful manner, to force the muscle to release… By beating it into submission. |

 Mandatory continuing professional education for registration | No continuing professional development required. |